 Moe has since moved from Jezebel to Gawker.com, although I believe she will still continue to do some of her regular Jezebel features.
 Tracie on her personal blog eventually posted this statement where she questioned the idea of whether there can be a "good" or "bad" feminist.
 Although I found her final post on the topic to be the most well-thought out and honest viewpoint of the situation, her blog was littered with comments such as:

 You are putting women, not even feminists, to shame with your attitude, outlook, and disregard.
-You words are trash and shouldn't be taken with any more validity than a cheap add in a porno mag.
+You words are trash and shouldn't be taken with any more validity than a cheap add in a porno mag.and:

 You're not a "bad feminist"...you're just an immature, cold, insensitive, self-centered bitch